ddraw2507/iphone-media-converter/README.md

 3. Either:
    - Copy `ffmpeg.exe` next to `iphone_media_converter.py`, **or**
-   - Add the FFmpeg `bin` folder to your system PATH Download the essensial_build one: https://github.com/GyanD/codexffmpeg/releases/tag/2026-04-19-git-de18feb0f0 Place the ffmpeg.exe in the same folder as the python script
+   - Add the FFmpeg `bin` folder to your system PATH
+- Download the essensial_build: https://github.com/GyanD/codexffmpeg/releases/tag/2026-04-19-git-de18feb0f0
+- Place the ffmpeg.exe in the same folder as the python script
 ## Features

 - **Batch processing** — drag in hundreds of files at once